-The result is you get a very supportive mattress that contours well to your body and is also very responsive to your movements.
-It feels like a true hybrid mattress where you get the best of both worlds.
+The result is people get a very supportive mattress that contours well to their body and is also very responsive to their movements.
+It feels like a true hybrid mattress where people get the best of both worlds.
 The use of pocketed coils and high density foams make it a great match for heavier people.
+Make sure to check out our best mattresses for heavy people.

 And of course, the cover features the four stripes that made Leesa famous.

 One area where the Sapira mattress really excels is with edge support.
-If you sleep with a partner, sometimes you will find yourself trying to sleep towards the edge of the bed.
-With some mattresses you will feel like you are about to fall off the edge because the edge support is so poor.
+If people sleep with a partner, sometimes they will find themselves trying to sleep towards the edge of the bed.
+With some mattresses people will feel like they are about to fall off the edge because the edge support is so poor.
 That is not the case at all with Sapira.

-As you can see, you can sleep up to the very edge of the bed without any concern.
+As people can see, they can sleep up to the very edge of the bed without any concern.
 This makes the sleeping surface feel that much bigger.
-You can also tie your shoes or doing anything else on the end of the bed comfortably.
+People can also tie their shoes or doing anything else on the end of the bed comfortably.

-If you sleep with a partner, then you should consider motion transfer as a factor.
-This simply evaluates whether you get disturbed when your partner moves around.
+If someone sleeps with a partner, then they should consider motion transfer as a factor.
+This simply evaluates whether people get disturbed when their partner moves around.

 The video below shows that the mattress performs pretty well with motion transfer/isolation.
-It isn’t as good as a high-density memory foam mattress, and you will feel a little bit of motion transfer, but it still performs well compared to the average mattress.
+It isn’t as good as a high-density memory foam mattress, and people will feel a little bit of motion transfer, but it still performs well compared to the average mattress.

 There’s no question this is a great mattress (and frankly one of the best overall mattresses), I definitely enjoyed the week I spent sleeping on it.
 It uses great materials (which I suspect will result in good durability) and provides a feel that a lot of sleepers will like.
 It won’t match everyone’s preference (no mattress will, in my opinion), but it’s a really unique and compelling offer for the luxury mattress shopper that overall I do recommend.